 “This is probably the most important cybersecurity threat that we have today because these computers control every single aspect of our critical infrastructure that we depend on every single day,” Cui told CNBC in an interview.

-An embedded PC is essentially any specialized computer system that is implemented as part of a larger device, intelligent system or installation.
+An embedded PC is essentially any specialized computer system that is part of a larger device, intelligent system or installation.
 Embedded computers come in an endless array of shapes and sizes and can range from the tiny ARM-based devices that power today’s smartphones, to all-in-one solutions that run huge earthmovers and military equipment.

 As the commercial real estate industry adopts IoT technologies and more smart buildings emerge the risks from inherently embedded computers found in devices and sensors is rising exponentially.